rootvc/rootvc-access/README.md

 RootVC Access monorepo for AWS with multiple components

 ## Schema Definition and Migration with Prisma
-Managed by Prisma, hosted on RDS Aurora (Postgres).
+Prisma, hosted on RDS Aurora (Postgres).
 `/prisma`

 ## Workers and Jobs